3 Reasons to Buy Realty Income Stock Like There's No Tomorrow

 *Stock Advisor returns as of August 22, 2024

-Reuben Gregg Brewer has positions in Realty Income.
-The Motley Fool has positions in and recommends Realty Income and Vanguard Real Estate ETF.
+Keith Speights has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Realty Income.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.